-~/enzo/src/enzo $ '''
+~/enzo-stable/src/enzo \$ make show-config

-You may also to know the settings (precision, etc.) that's being use.
+You may also want to know the settings (precision, etc.) that are being use.
 You can find this out using make show-config.
 For a detailed explanation of what these mean, see The Enzo Makefile System.